Valletta: French occupation and British rule

 In 1798, the French invaded the island and expelled the Order.
 After the Maltese rebelled, French troops continued to occupy Valletta and the surrounding harbour area, until they capitulated to the British in September 1800.
 In the early 19th century, the British Civil Commissioner, Henry Pigot, agreed to demolish the majority of the city's fortifications.
 The demolition was again proposed in the 1870s and 1880s, but it was never carried out and the fortifications have survived largely intact.

-Eventually building projects in Valletta resumed under British rule.
+Eventually, building projects in Valletta resumed under British rule.
 These projects included widening gates, demolishing and rebuilding structures, widening newer houses over the years, and installing civic projects.
 The Malta Railway, which linked Valletta to Mdina, was officially opened in 1883.
 It was closed down in 1931 after buses became a popular means of transport.

-In 1939, Valletta was abandoned as the headquarters of the Royal Navy Mediterranean Fleet due to its proximity to Italy and the city became a flash point during the subsequent two-year long Siege of Malta.
+In 1939, Valletta was abandoned as the headquarters of the Royal Navy Mediterranean Fleet due to its proximity to Italy, and the city became a flash point during the subsequent two-year long Siege of Malta.
 German and Italian air raids throughout the Second World War caused much destruction in Valletta and the rest of the harbor area.
 The Royal Opera House, constructed at the city entrance in the 19th century, was one of the buildings lost to the raids.

 Contemporary

 In 1980, the 24th Chess Olympiad took place in Valletta.

 The entire city of Valletta has been a UNESCO World Heritage Site since 1980, along with Megalithic Temples of Malta and the Hypogeum of Ħal-Saflieni.
-On 11 November 2015 Valletta hosted the Valletta Summit on Migration in which European and African leaders discussed the European migrant crisis.
-After that, on 27 November 2015 the city also hosted part of the Commonwealth Heads of Government Meeting 2015.
+On 11 November 2015, Valletta hosted the Valletta Summit on Migration, in which European and African leaders discussed the European migrant crisis.
+After that, on 27 November 2015, the city also hosted part of the Commonwealth Heads of Government Meeting 2015.

 Valletta was the European Capital of Culture in 2018.

 Government

 Local government

+The City of Valletta, Malta’s Capital, was founded in 1566 by Grand Master of the Knights of St. John.

+During the period of the Knights of Malta, Valletta had its own Municipal Administrative Council, the Università, administered out of what was known the Municipio or the Banca Giuratale.
+The Administration attracted notable Maltese personalities.
+The Universitas of Valletta ran from 1577 to 1818 when the British Colonial Governor, Thomas Maithland suppressed it, taking full control of all administrative affairs of Malta.
+175 year later, local administration was re-established in Malta.

 The Valletta Local Council was established by the Local Councils Act of 1993, along with the other local councils of Malta.
 The first election was held on 20 November 1993.
 Other elections were held in 1996, 1999, 2002, 2005, 2008, 2013, 2017.
 The present local council was elected in 2019.
 The local council is housed in a building in South Street.

 The following people have served as Mayors of Valletta: